A Step-by-Step Guide: How to Buy Bitcoin at the ATM with Cash

-The global market cap for crypto is breaking records every other day, and Bitcoin is ruling the market.
+The international market cap for crypto is breaking records every other day, and Bitcoin is leading the market.
 One way to access your Bitcoin accounts is through a Bitcoin ATM (BTM).
 Although more experienced players in the crypto market have known about these machines for years, Bitcoin ATMs are a new concept for many.

 The Bitcoin ATM: Past & Future

 Market experts regularly offer optimistic estimates for the future of crypto.
 The increase in the market potential of Bitcoin and other cryptocurrencies is pulling more users towards this form of currency.
 Noticing this increase, several crypto-related companies are formulating strategies to help owners plan to make the best of the current crypto boom.
 As part of this movement, numerous companies all around the globe are adopting Bitcoin ATMs.

 The first Bitcoin ATM opened in Canada in 2013.
 From 2013 to 2021, the number has grown exponentially to over 31,000.
-The USA has by far the largest number of active Bitcoin ATMs.
-Canada, Spain, Brazil, Nigeria, and many more countries are catching up with the trend to assist in mainstream adoption of the new asset class.
+The USA has by far the most significant number of active Bitcoin ATMs.
+Canada, Spain, Brazil, Nigeria, and many more countries are catching up with the mainstream adoption of the new asset class.

 However, numerous users have yet to make their first transaction using a Bitcoin ATM.
 If you are also a first-timer wondering how to use a Bitcoin ATM, this article is for you.

 This is a comprehensive guide to help you use a Bitcoin ATM for your first purchase of Bitcoin or other cryptocurrencies.

 What is a Bitcoin ATM?

 A Bitcoin ATM is an online cloud-based kiosk that permits customers to purchase Bitcoin and other cryptocurrencies with their credit/debit card or a cash deposit.
-Use of these machines is progressing incrementally in the crypto market as more people learn how to use Bitcoin ATMs.
+The use of these machines is progressing incrementally in the crypto market as more people learn how to use Bitcoin ATMs.